CakeZ31/Storeit/README.md

    - **Market:** Anyone that is looking to either purchase or sell shoes can utilize the app.
 Ability become a seller after undergoing an authentication process.
    - **Habit:** There is daily updates and new drop notification where any seller and buyer can monitor the prices of the shoes
    - **Scope:** GOAT started off as a smaller app for inventory

+## Product Spec
+### 1. User Stories

+**Required Must-have Stories**

+* User logs in with their employee ID to go to the next screen
+* User has a waiting list of customers where they can add and delete customers as they leave.
+* User will be able to see the inventory of shoes with the sizes and prices.
+* Simple Profile page for each user

+**Optional Nice-to-have Stories**

+* Search engine through the inventory to make the process faster.
+* A page of the description of the shoes with a bigger picture for the customer to view.
+* Call function for customers on the waiting list
+* Shoe filter to find the shoes a lot faster

+### 2. Screen Archetypes

+* Login
+* Waiting List - User signs in with their employee ID and is send to this waiting list
+   * Upon logging in the employee will be prompted with the waiting list where they can view, add and delete customers off the waiting list
+* Shoe Inventory View - Shows the shoes that are currently in their inventory
+   * When selecting a customer, the employee will be able to see the shoes that will be displayed with the shoe size and price.
+* Profile Screen
+   * Shows the picture of the employee and who they are currently helping

+### 3. Navigation

+**Tab Navigation** (Tab to Screen)

+* Log in
+* Customer waitlist
+* Inventory
+* Profile account

+Optional:
+* Shoe Description with larger photo and description

+**Flow Navigation** (Screen to Screen)
+* Log-in -> Customer Waiting list
+* Customer Selected -> Shoe viewing list
+* Drop down menu -> Profile account

 ## New App Ideas - List
 1. User friendly UI